 Doug Schotland has more than 25 years of experience in architecture, construction, and commercial real estate.
 A Princeton native and a graduate of The Lawrenceville School, he earned his Master of Architecture degree at the University of Virginia, where he was a Lambert Woods Scholar.
-Doug also holds undergraduate and graduate degrees in History from Emory University and Duke University, respectively, and a Master of Science degree in Real Estate Investment from New York University, where he was a Dean’s Scholar.
+Doug also holds undergraduate and graduate degrees in American History from Emory University and Duke University, and a Master of Science degree in Real Estate Investment from New York University, where he was a Dean’s Scholar.

 Before establishing his practice in 2009, Doug completed his architectural training at some of New York City’s most esteemed design firms, including Platt Byard Dovell & White, Ferguson & Shamamian, and John B. Murray Architect.
 He later worked as an Associate in JP Morgan Fleming’s Real Estate Investment Group, as a Director at Landauer Realty Group, and then as a Partner at Alchemy Properties, a real estate development firm specializing in deep-energy retrofits and historic building rehabilitation.

 At Alchemy, Doug completed several successful redevelopment projects, overseeing all aspects of the work from conception to construction to management.
 His years of on-site experience — much of it hands-on — have played a central role in his training as an architect.